How to apply

 What happens next

 When UCAS sends us a copy of your application, we consider whether to offer you a place based on your qualifications, personal statement and referee's report.
-UCAS will let you know what we have decided.
+In some instances, a portfolio review or interview may be required.
+UCAS will inform you of our decision.

 As soon as individual courses become full, we will close them and no further applications for those courses will be accepted.